JayParsons/Python-Machine-Learning-Example/README.md

           * scikit-learn -> 1.6.0
           * matplotlib -> 3.10.0

 While not tested with earlier versions of these packages, you are welcome to try and I would welcome any feedback on your experiences using earlier versions.
 This information can be added to this README either by myself, or by a pull request.
 Thanks!

+Possible future improvements (please send me your suggestions).
+This script exists for demonstration purposes, but could become a production ready utility :

+          * Make the file location of the output configurable (could be done on the command line either as a passed parameter at runtime or through user input through a prompt or pop up)
+          * Right now this script runs all of the supervised and unsupervised classifiers.
+I'd like the next iteration of this script to allow the user to select which classifiers to run.